Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: TC VMC method

 \section{TC$+$VMC method}

 By performing the TC calculation presented in Section~\ref{sec:TCall}, one can optimize the one-electron orbitals for a given Jastrow function.
 To optimize the Jastrow function for given one-electron orbitals, we performed the VMC calculation.
-In the VMC calculation, one minimizes the total energy, Eq.~(\ref{eq:totE}), or the variance,
+In VMC calculations, one can minimize the total energy, Eq.~(\ref{eq:totE}), or the variance,

-which are evaluated with the Monte Carlo integration.
-Hereafter, VMC calculation with the energy-minimization and that with the variance-minimization are denoted by `emin' and `varmin', respectively.
+both of which are evaluated with the Monte Carlo integration.
 In this paper, we do not describe technical details of VMC, and instead refer the readers to a review article~\cite{QMC}.

 In the TC$+$VMC method, one repeats the TC and VMC calculations alternately for optimizing both the one-electron orbitals and the Jastrow function.
-We stopped this iteration when one finds that the additional VMC calculation no longer improves the Jastrow function.
+We stopped this iteration when one finds that an additional VMC calculation no longer improves the Jastrow function.
+Calculation procedure of self-consistent TC$+$VMC is shown in Fig.~\ref{fig:scheme}(a).
+In Fig.~\ref{fig:scheme}, we also present the calculation procedure for one-shot TC$+$VMC, which shall be investigated in Sec.~\ref{sec:oneshot}.

 We should mention a small difference between our TC$+$VMC calculation and that studied by Umezawa $et$ $al$.~\cite{Umezawa} In Ref.~\cite{Umezawa}, the variance defined for the TC Hamiltonian,

 is minimized instead of $\sigma^2$.
 Both guiding principles should work because both of $\sigma^{2}$ and $\sigma^{2}_{\mathrm{TC}}$ become zero for the exact ground state.
 We shall briefly discuss their difference in Section~\ref{sec:Res}.